CERN issues two types of invoices : periodic (automatic) invoices and requests for funds (RFF):

 If the supplier invoice cannot be found, or for further clarification on invoices that CERN has received from external suppliers, you should contact email@example.com.

-It is the responsibility of the Team Account Manager to provide supporting documents (EDH requests, supplier invoices etc.) if requested by the institute.
+It is the responsibility of the Third-Party Account Manager to provide supporting documents (EDH requests, supplier invoices etc.) if requested by the Institution.

-Requests for Funds aim at providing funds in advance to a Team Account.
-They are created manually through EDH and are approved by the Teams & Collaborations Section (FAP-EF-TC).
+Requests for Funds aim at providing funds in advance to a Third-Party Account.
+They are created manually through EDH and are approved by the Teams and Collaborations service (FAP-EF-TC).

 See this technical documentation to initiate RFF.

-The use of RFF is subject to different rules depending on the type of Team Account, described in the following paragraphs:
+The use of RFF is subject to different rules depending on the type of Third-Party Account, described in the following paragraphs:

 Requests for funds are mainly used for Research Collaborations funded from several sources.
 The amounts due should be defined in the official documents of the collaborations (Memorandum of Understanding and/or financial plans approved in Research Review Board / Finance Review Committee).